An English Cottage Called Gingerbread House

 English Cottage kitchen

-Kitchen is small as would be expected in an older cottage, not much cottage charm going on here though.
-I often think to myself that kitchen design in other countries is so very different from here in the states.
+The kitchen is small as would be expected in an older cottage, not much cottage charm going on here though. ย I often think to myself that kitchen design in other countries is so very different from here in the states.

-An English Cottage Called Gingerbread House Exterior view of the cottage shows the old stone work and simple columns on this uniquely shaped hexagon cottage that was originally some lucky gardener’s cottage to call home.
+The exterior view of the cottage shows the old stonework and simple columns on this uniquely shaped hexagon cottage that was originally some lucky gardener’s cottage to call home.

 Source: Helpful Holidays.com